Quiet-Clicking-Sounds/Mead_Making_Adventures/Recipe List/5_5_Standard_Base_Tails_with_Lemon.md

 Smell
 Dark?
-There's a smeel I associate with rum or old whisky, not strong but just slightly there
+There's a smell I associate with rum or old whisky, not strong but just slightly there

+*That smell was the ballbearing dissintegrating*

 Taste
 Bright, a sweet desert wine,